IchanP/auto-raid-signup/README.md

 - Grab settings into main
 - Make sure the alarm is persistent
 - Need a check to make sure that settings are saved before attempting sign-up
-- Needs to remember if message has been reacted to already
+- Needs to remember if message has been reacted togi already

 ### Settings required

 - Class
 - Link to discord channel
+- Emoji names(?) - Depends if general solution or specific